 Have they been “playing God” at Whychus Creek near Sisters, Oregon?
 I have witnessed the destruction of habitat before but never the restoration on such a huge scale.
 I went to the Whychus Canyon Preserve recently with the Deschutes Land Trust on a tour of the project.
 They and the Upper Deschutes Watershed Council, with the support of several other agencies and nonprofits, started to do field work on rehabilitating six miles of the creek in 2016.
 It is an enormous undertaking and it’s expected to take around seven years to complete.

-Our National Park Service is celebrating its 100th birthday this week so I thought it only appropriate that pictures I have taken of the parks should be presented in a frame.
+Our National Park Service is celebrating its 100th birthday this week.
+I thought it appropriate to share pictures of our parks as works of art – with each framed and matted.
 Our 59 parks represent diverse and beautiful places and the Park Service works within a framework that helps to protect them.
 Hope that my “gallery” inspires you to visit some of them soon.

 Here’s a picture of bison in Yellowstone National Park.
 Happy 4th of July from our new national mammal in the U.S., the bison.
 Their scientific name is Bison bison bison.
 If only all scientific names were that easy!